savonet/book/language.md

 liquidsoap --interactive
 ```

-It will display a "`#`", meaning it is waiting for expressions, which have to be
+It will display a "`#`", meaning it is waiting for expressions, which are
-ended by "`;;`".
+programs in the language.
+They have to be ended by "`;;`" in order to indicate
+that Liquidsoap should evaluate them.
 For instance, if we type

 ```{.liquidsoap}
 name = "Sam";;
 ```

-it anwsers
+it answers

 ```
 name : string = "Sam"